 About the Icelandic Human Rights Institute

-The Icelandic Human Rights Institute is an independent institution operating under the auspices of Alþingi (the Icelandic Parliament) and began operations on May 1, 2025.
+The Icelandic Human Rights Institute is an independent institution operating under the auspices of Alþingi (the Icelandic Parliament) and started operations on May 1, 2025.

 The institute is fully independent and operates in accordance with the United Nations' Paris Principles, which are intended to ensure the independence and impartiality of national human rights institutions around the world.

-The main role of the Icelandic Human Rights Institute is to promote and protect human rights in Iceland, as defined in the Constitution, laws and international human rights law.
+The main role of the Icelandic Human Rights Institute is to promote and protect human rights in Iceland, as defined in the Constitution, national legislation, international human rights conventions and other international obligations.

 The Icelandic Human Rights Institute works to ensure that public and private entities respect human rights in all areas of society.